olimexsmart/SagraPOS/README.md

 - [ ] Custom print order for menu items and print categories
 - [ ] Log also from which client the order was printed
 - [ ] Setup debugger
+- [ ] Image upload should resize images to a standard size
+- [ ] DB upload could also migrate from previous version.
+Introduce DB version in setting table
 #### Frontend
 - [ ] Spinner on order confirm (with error timeout)
 - [ ] QR code with WiFi credentials